John-Daniels/Dart-MathGame/README.md

 build/mathgame.exe
 ```

-### feel free to experiment with this powerfull code!
+### feel free to experiment with this powerfull code!!!